-Winter is rough.
+Winter can be rough.
 To really improve mobility outdoors, Northern State residents need lightweight, affordable, well-insulated, heated clothing.
 The most important Winter clothing element is a good, lightweight, inexpensive, and warm e-heated jacket, with all-day e-heat in the chest, back, arms, and hood, and with long enough at the front to hold big gloves that come up above the wrist, when you need to take your gloves off briefly to do things.
 No e-jacket designer has yet addressed these needs.

 The better the insulation, the less heat you need.
 I used one of the newer (DeWalt) heated jackets in Winter last year in Michigan, with a hood to keep my head warm, and a good pair of unheated gloves.
 This jacket had a lot of things still missing to make it easy to use (see below) but it helped me enjoy being outdoors, even on the coldest, windiest days.
 The battery is good for eight hours of outdoor use, so you charge it nightly at home.

 Unfortunately, today's heated jackets are still too expensive for many inner city residents, and no inexpensive installment payment financing is available for those with limited incomes.
 The Ororo (picture above) with heat in the chest, upper back, and arms, is one of the more affordable ones, $140 at Amazon.

 That is half what they used to cost, but these can get even cheaper, and the City can help with financing plans (such as underwriting zero-interest financing, and paying the first months payment) for residents with limited income.
 A good Winter jacket is as important as electricity in the home.
 We need to make them accessible to everyone, and we sorely need to improve their design.

 Perhaps Ford, Detroit, and our Northern City Mayors can get together and subsidize a Public Design Competition, circulated to all the Design colleges, for better, more affordable versions of these jackets.